Popeye's Customers Angry Over Menu Item Trash Worcester Restaurant: Police

 Police say the men began throwing food at employees and damaging equipment in the restaurant, including a computer, the cash register, a TV and a printer.

-They also grabbed a rock and threw it through the drive-through window, breaking it, police say.
+They also grabbed a rock and threw it through the drive-thru window, breaking it, police say.

 Get Connecticut local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC Connecticut newsletters.